cms-oeda-1/ab2d-design-exercise-resources-2019/README.md

 3. `ATTEST_DATE`: The timestamp for when this authorization record was created.

 ### Claims Data System Beneficiary Data: `input-data-cds-benes.ndjson`
-[Claims Data System Beneficiary Data]: #input-data-cds-benes
+[Claims Data System Beneficiary Data]: #claims-data-system-beneficiary-data-input-data-cds-benesndjson

 The `input-data-cds-benes.ndjson` file is a Newline delimited JSON (NDJSON) file containing FHIR `Patient` resources from the (hypothetical) Claims Data System.
 Each record in this file is a `Patient` resource containing many fields, including the following (identified by JsonPath specifiers):